 April 2025 acquisition

 This discovery and ensuing acquisition has allowed us to delve further into Grell’s mysterious mental process of visually describing the planned painting in wonderful detail.
-Often Grell would use opposing pages to title, describe the colors, look and feel that he desired for a particular painting using phrases such as “Warm Afternoon Sunshine” or “warm greens” or “Hot Autumn Noon Sun” and “violet shadows” or “violet skies.”
-It is presumed that many, if not all of these sketches, were executed.
-There are dozens of sketches of plants, trees and human hands along with portraits.
+Often, Grell would use opposing pages to title, describe the colors, look and feel that he desired for a particular conception using phrases such as “Warm Afternoon Sunshine” or “warm greens” or “Hot Autumn Noon Sun” or “violet shadows” and “violet skies.”
+It is presumed that many of the more involved pictures were executed given the number that are known to exist as shown above.
+There are dozens of sketches of plants, trees and human hands along with portraits that are likely studies or part of larger works such as murals.
+Look for the changes Grell made from sketch to final composition in oil.

-We also know that while painting Grell enjoyed listening to classical music having a collection of over 3,000 records a sample of which is on display in the sketchbooks where he wrote “BETHOVEN Sextet in B FLAT” on the back page of one of the sketchbook covers.
+We also know that while painting, Grell enjoyed listening to classical music having a collection of over 3,000 records, a sample of which is on display in the sketchbooks where someone wrote “BETHOVEN Sextet in B FLAT” on the back page of one of the sketchbook covers.
 On the inside cover of one of the older books, Grell signed the book and wrote his address as “L. Grell 3 E. Ontario St. Chicago ILL” which was his address from the earlier days at Tree Studio further establishing that many of the sketches are indeed from the 1930’s as Romano claims in the authentication letter.
-Below you will find many of the more involved productions.
+Above you will find many of the more elaborate productions.

 Collection includes a separate sketch of an old man, likely the artist’s grandfather on his mothers side, probably drawn in Council Bluffs, IA in early 1908 during Grell’s return from Salt Lake City, UT before attending the Munich Academy.
 Grell also drew a similar sketch of his mother during this visit.
 Sheet 13″ x 13″ central figure 10″ x 6″ with a smaller facial profile off to the right; both graphite and gouache on paper, signed in blue ink l/r L Grell 08